 Singing with ‘a liquid baritone of great charm,’ a ‘highly attractive legato,’ and ‘precise patter elocution’ (Parterre Box), Brian J. Alvarado performs a wide variety of known, unknown, and new vocal repertoire throughout the Northeast.
-Recently reviewed as an 'appropriately sardonic' Leporello in Bronx Opera’s Don Giovanni (Indie Opera Podcast), he continues his 2019-2020 season with debuts as Le Dancaïre in Utopia Opera's Carmen, Seneca in L'incoronazione di Poppea with Killer Queen Opera, the baritone soloist in Carmina Burana at Castleton University, and a reprisal as Sciarrone in Tosca with New Rochelle Opera.
-He appears in concert as a soloist with Empire Opera, Restore the Arts, and in the ensembles of Teatro Grattacielo at the Gerald Lynch Center, Lyrica Classic at Carnegie Hall, and in a Juilliard and NY Philharmonic co-production of The Mother of Us All at The Metropolitan Museum of Art.
-This summer, he will return to dell'Arte Opera Ensemble to portray Padre Antonio in the East Coast Premiere of Carla Lucero's Juana.
+Recently reviewed as an 'appropriately sardonic' Leporello in Bronx Opera’s Don Giovanni (Indie Opera Podcast), he looks forward to his return to dell'Arte Opera Ensemble as Padre Antonio in the East Coast Premiere of Carla Lucero's Juana, role debuts as Le Dancaïre in Utopia Opera's Carmen, Seneca in L'incoronazione di Poppea with Killer Queen Opera, and a role reprisal as Sciarrone in Tosca with New Rochelle Opera.
+He has additionally appeared in concert this season as a soloist with Empire Opera, Restore the Arts, and in the ensembles of Teatro Grattacielo at the Gerald Lynch Center, Lyrica Classic at Carnegie Hall, and in a Juilliard and NY Philharmonic co-production of The Mother of Us All at The Metropolitan Museum of Art.

 Also in 2020, he appears on film with Camerataworks in Whitney George and Lila Palmer’s operatic short, Julie, and as Ben in the VideOpera When Falling… Dive.